Compare Tree Removal Estimates Now

 Tree trimming is labor-intensive.
 And since it typically involves climbing up trees and using sharp cutting tools, it is also inherently dangerous.
 Furthermore, the workers usually work in extremely hot weather the whole day, and this alone can make accomplishing the simplest of tasks much more difficult.
 Therefore, if you aren’t in a position to tip the trimmers that are working on your trees, there are a few things that you can do to show your appreciation for the work that they are doing.

-If the trimmers are working in the sun, you can make their job easier by providing a shade or even a seat.
+If the trimmers are working in the sun, you can make their job easier by providing shade or even a seat.
 This will make it easier for them to take breaks in between their taxing exertions, and it is thus an effective way of showing appreciation.

-In the modern interconnected age, a good online review can go a long way towards improving a tree trimmer’s earning potential.
+In the modern interconnected age, a good online review can go a long way toward improving a tree trimmer’s earning potential.
 Therefore, if you love the job that the workers have done on your trees, you can leave a good review on Yelp or any other review site.
 Giving them a shoutout on social media can also help spread the word about them.
 And if you can take pictures of their work and accompany your review with visual evidence, it will be even better.

-While it may not seem like much, a simple “thank you” can also go a long way towards making the workers feel appreciated.
+While it may not seem like much, a simple “thank you” can also go a long way toward making the workers feel appreciated.
 When doing so, be specific about what you love about their work.
 Singing their praise to their bosses will also help, especially if you mention the trimmers by name.
 Doing this can even lead to a raise or bonuses, something that may prove way more beneficial than a $20 tip.

 Author: Ben McInerney – Ben is a qualified arborist with 15 plus years of industry experience in Arboriculture.
 He ran a successful tree service before turning to writing and publishing.
 Ben is dedicated to providing users with the most accurate up-to-date information on everything trees.